 Students must meet the following requirements to advance to student teaching:

 1. Completion of all program prerequisite, corequisite and subject specific pedagogy requirements in Phases 1 and 2 of one of the MSCP tracks.
-Students must complete all five subject specific pedagogy (methods) courses with a 3.0 grade point average and no grade lower than "C." A grade of "D" or "F" in a program course will result in being dropped from the program.
+Students must complete all five subject specific pedagogy (methods) courses with a 3.0 grade point average and no grade lower than "C." A grade of "D" or "F" in a program course will result in being placed on academic probation.
 In addition, EDEL 413 and 431 must be completed with a "C" grade or better.
 The overall grade point average must continue to meet the program admission standard.

 2. Passage of the California Basic Educational Skills Test (CBEST) or CTC-approved alternative.